AdobeDocs/workfront.de-DE/help/quicksilver/manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md

 ---

-# Ressourcen-Manager für ein Projekt oder eine Vorlage bestimmen
+# Ressourcenmanager für ein Projekt oder eine Vorlage bestimmen

 <!--
 <p This article might have to be deleted when the Resource Manager field/ requirement will be forever removed from the system; right now it's still a requirement for Scheduler - January 2023/p>